jones-lab-tamu/long-term-photometry/README.md

 The first command should report Python 3.10 or newer.
 The second should report a Git version.
-If Windows says that `python` is not recognized but `py --version` works, use `py -3` in place of `python` in the Windows commands below.
+If Windows says that `python` is not recognized but `py --version` works, use `py -3 -m venv .venv` only for the virtual-environment creation step below.
+After you activate `.venv`, use the documented `python -m pip ...` and `python -m gui.app` commands exactly as written so they run inside the activated environment.
 If either command is missing, install Python from [python.org](https://www.python.org/) and, for the cloning route, Git from [git-scm.com](https://git-scm.com/), then open a new shell and check again.

 **macOS Terminal**